Machine API Overview

 API Key Policies

-Every machine request must pass two checks:
+Every API-key machine request must pass two checks:

 1. the API key's scope (AGENT, USER, TENANT, or ORG)